Sandrine Piau: Naïve Records

 She appeared in several releases on the Vivaldi Edition: Arie d'Opéra (Federico Maria Sardelli, 2005), In furore, Laudate pueri, Concerti sacri (Ottavio Dantone, 2006), Atenaide (Sardelli, 2007), La fida ninfa (Jean-Christophe Spinosi, 2009).
 Several tracks are included in her solo compilation Vivaldi!
 (2010).

 She had dedicated to works by Handel: Opera Seria, opera arias by Handel (Christophe Rousset, 2004), Between Heaven & Earth, oratorio arias by Handel (Stefano Montarini, 2009).
 She was partnered by Sara Mingardo in Handel: Arias & Duets (2008), with Rinaldo Alessandrini and his Concerto Italiano.
 The creative team united for Un Viaggio a Roma, released in 2018.
 In 2012, she recorded Le Triomphe de L'amour, consisting French baroque arias with Jérôme Correas and his ensemble Les Paladin, with whom she had worked on Cavalli's L'Ormindo (Pan Classics, 2006), and even earlier on Cantates & duos italiens by Handel (Arion, 2000).
 Year 2014 saw the release of her Mozart album Desperate Heroines conducted by Ivor Bolton.

 Piau collaborated with Laurence Equibey and her choir Accentus in sacred music, including Brahms' Ein deutsches Requiem (2003), Haydn's The Seven Last Words of Christ (2006), Fauré's Requiem/Cantique de Jean Racine (2008), Christus/Chorale Cantates by Mendelssohn (2011), Mozart's Requiem (2014).
 One exception was Mozart's Great Mass in C minor, K. 427 (2005), where Accentus was conducted by Emmanuel Krivine.
 The team released Mozart's Coronation Mass & Vesperae solennes de confessore (2017) on Erato Records.

 She recorded her first art song solo recital Mélodies by Debussy (2003) accompanied by Jos Van Immerseel.
 Further song recitals are Évocation, songs by Chausson, Strauss, Debussy, Zemlinsky, Koechlin (2007), and Après un Rêve, songs by Fauré, Poulenc, Britten (2011), both accompanied by Susan Manoff.
 Her lieder performances can also be seen in Quatuor Diotima's Schoenberg, Berg, Webern (2016), and joint album Schubert: Arpeggione & Lieder (2017).

 She was featured in mezzo-soprano Anne Sofie von Otter's baroque album Sogno Barocco (2012), and cellist Anne Gastinel's Americas (2015), where she sang No. 1 and 5 of Villa-Lobos' Bachianas Brasileiras.
-She provided vocals in film soundtracks of Le Premier Cri (2007) and Home (2009), both composed by Armand Amar.
+She provided vocals in film soundtracks of The First Cry (2007) and Home (2009), both composed by Armand Amar.